Common Paint Failures and Their Solutions

 Application of a top coat before the undercoat is dry.

 Natural aging of oil-based paints as temperature fluctuates.
 The constant expansion and contraction results in a loss of paint film elasticity.

-Old paint should be completely removed by scraping and sanding the surface; a heat gun can be used to speed work up on a large surface but take care to avoid igniting the paint or substrate.
+Solution: Old paint should be completely removed by scraping and sanding the surface; a heat gun can be used to speed work up on a large surface but take care to avoid igniting the paint or substrate.
 The surface should be primed with high quality latex or oil-based primer, then painted with a top quality exterior latex paint.